esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 Variant Calling for Collistin resistant Klebsiella pneumoniae
 -------------------------------------------------------------

-Before going through each individual variant calling steps, we will run a variant calling shell scripts that will run all those steps and organize final results in different variant calling steps folder.
+Before we go through each individual variant calling steps, we will run a variant calling shell script that will run these steps and organize final results in different variant calling steps folder in an automated fashion.

-The goal for this exercise is to learn what each of these variant calling steps are, how to combine and run them in an automated fashion and explore results that are generated at each step.
+The goal of this exercise is to learn what standard variant calling steps are involved, how to combine and run these steps in an automated fashion and explore results that will be generated at each step.

+ We will be using PCMP_H326_\* sample as an input for these exercise.
+(Details about this particular colistin resistant Penn Sample...)

 Change directory to day1_after and list all the files to search variant_call.sh script.

 ```